 Hi everyone,

-First we will make a difference between the EA Method called Dragon1 EA Method and the EA/BPM Tool called Dragon1 or Dragon1 Platform.
+First, we will make a difference between the EA Method called Dragon1 EA Method and the EA/BPM Tool called Dragon1 or Dragon1 Platform.

 GANTT Chart and Product / Work Breakdown Structure

-On Dragon1, the EA/BPM tool, you can enter all the information and documents needed to start up, execute and finish projects running with or without architecture.
-So a business case and a project plan can be created and documented fully in the architecture repository.
+On Dragon1, the EA/BPM tool, you can enter all the information and documents needed to start up, execute, and finish projects running with or without architecture.
+So, a business case and a project plan can be created and documented fully in the architecture repository.

-With that a GANTT Chart, a work breakdown structure and a product breakdown structure, can be generated for the project solution in the tool.
+With that, a GANTT Chart, a work breakdown structure, and a product breakdown structure can be generated for the project solution in the tool.
 Also, a project landscape map of the project organization can be generated.

 A new feature on the Dragon1 platform is that users, for instance, experienced team members, can create tasks for themselves or other users.
-Let's say, less experienced team members, can follow a checklist or step-by-step guide on how to create a business case or project plan, this next to using a predefined and editable content template for a business case or project plan.
+Let's say less experienced team members can follow a checklist or step-by-step guide on creating a business case or project plan; this is next to using a predefined and editable content template for a business case or project plan.

 In this way, Dragon1 increases greatly the performance of the architecture team.